tegorman13/Dissertation/Versions/diss_full_gfm.md

 variability of examples experienced during training (Raviv et al., 2022).
-The influence of training variation has been studied in numerous domains, including category learning (A. L. Cohen et al., 2001; Posner & Keele, 1968), visuomotor learning (Berniker et al., 2014 ; Schmidt, 1975), language learning (Perry et al., 2010), and education (Braithwaite & Goldstone, 2015; Guo et al., 2014).
-The pattern of results is complex, with numerous studies finding both beneficial (Braun et al., 2009; Catalano & Kleiner, 1984; Roller et al., 2001), as well as null or negative effects (Brekelmans et al., 2022 ; Hu & Nosofsky, 2024;
+The influence of training variation has been studied in numerous domains, including category learning (A. L. Cohen et al., 2001; Posner & Keele, 1968), visuomotor learning (Berniker et al., 2014; Schmidt, 1975), language learning (Perry et al., 2010), and education (Braithwaite & Goldstone, 2015; Guo et al., 2014).
+The pattern of results is complex, with numerous studies finding both beneficial (Braun et al., 2009; Catalano & Kleiner, 1984; Roller et al., 2001), as well as null or negative effects (Brekelmans et al., 2022; Hu & Nosofsky, 2024;
 Van Rossum, 1990).
 The present study seeks to contribute to the large body of existing research by examining the influence of variability in visuomotor function learning - a domain in which it has been relatively under-studied.

-## Function Learning and Extrapolation
+### Function Learning and Extrapolation

 The study of human function learning investigates how people learn relationships between continuous input and output values.
-Function learning is studied both in tasks where individuals are exposed to a sequence of input/output pairs (DeLosh et al., 1997; McDaniel et al., 2013), or situations where observers are presented with a an incomplete scatterplot or line graph and make predictions about regions of the plot that don’t contain data (Ciccione & Dehaene, 2021; Courrieu, 2012; Said & Fischer, 2021; Schulz et al., 2020).
+Function learning is studied both in tasks where individuals are exposed to a sequence of input/output pairs (DeLosh et al., 1997; McDaniel et al., 2013), or situations where observers are presented with an incomplete scatterplot or line graph and make predictions about regions of the plot that don’t contain data (Ciccione & Dehaene, 2021; Courrieu, 2012; Said & Fischer, 2021; Schulz et al., 2020).